Jompda/linux-configs/endeavour/README.md

   * really visible when using picom or could it be that picom is the cause?

 ## hyprland
-- modify bar netstat to not change width
-- modify separator style
-- bar gpu stat
 - what is up with GTK and zathura performance
 - cliphist not working properly
-- bar ram usage prevent color
 - sometimes hyprutils get fucked and prevents hyprland from loading some .so file. fix is to rebuild using yay
 - setup hyprlock gpu accelerated
 - orage floating
+- tofi rice
+  - clipboard
+  - drun
+- waybar
+- dunst config